Kongsberg Colt

-The Kongsberg Colt is a nickname used for Colt M1911 pistols produced under license by the Norwegian factory Kongsberg Våpenfabrikk.
+The Kongsberg Colt (11.25 m/m AUT.
+PISTOL M/1914, Kongsberg Colten) is a nickname used for Colt M1911 pistols produced under license by the Norwegian factory Kongsberg Våpenfabrikk.

 History

 Norway adopted the 7.5 mm Nagant revolver (named M/1893) as the standard Norwegian military sidearm in 1893.
 Commissions to test possible new service pistols were active from 1904 till 1911.
 In 1911, a commission recommended adoption of the semi-automatic .38 ACP caliber Colt Military Model 1902 pistol, after field trials with 25 such pistols, all purchased from Colt's London Agency.
-However, as the US had just adopted the Colt .45ACP M1911 pistol it was decided to conduct further tests.
+Since the US had just adopted the Colt .45ACP M1911 pistol, it was decided to conduct further tests.
 A pistol of the new M1911 design was received in Norway in January 1913.

 Following extensive tests through early 1914, it was finally decided, in August 1914, to adopt the Colt M1911 pistol in Norway.
 These pistols were to replace the Nagant revolvers (7,5mm M/1893) as the standard military sidearm in Norway.
 While the original pistol was known as the 1911 Colt, the designer and copyright owner was John Browning who had licensed manufacturing in the US to Colt.

 Norway attempted to get licensing through Colt, but discovered European production was through Fabrique Nationale.
 So in September 1914, Norway signed a contract with Fabrique Nationale of Belgium for manufacture.
 The pistol would be produced at Kongsberg Vaapenfabrikk in Norway.

 The Kongsberg Colt remained in service with the Norwegian Armed Forces until being replaced by the Glock P80 in 1985.

+Design

+The original Kongsberg Colt were identical to the Colt M1911 except for a minor detail on the hammer checkering.
+They were also wrongly stamped as "COLT AUT.
+PISTOL M/1912".

+The mass produced version included an extended down and back slide-stop which makes it easier to operate.
+This change required a cut-out in the left stock.
+This change had been suggested in 1916, but did not materialize on the production pistols before 1918.

+The new version had the left side of the slide stamped "11.25 m/m AUT.
+PISTOL M/1914.", which was correct as the adoption of the gun was approved in 1914.
+Most of the pistols that had been marked "1912" were recalled to the factory to have the "new" slide stop installed.